Golfo Azzurro: Career

-In December 2016 the Spanish NGO Proactiva Open Arms chartered the Golfo Azzurro, (the NGO Boat Refuge Foundation stopped search and rescue operations in November 2016) and started search and rescue near Libyan waters.
-At that time Pro Activa Open Arms was already doing successful search and rescue with the sailing vessel ASTRAL.
+The NGO Boat Refuge Foundation stopped search and rescue operations in November 2016 and in December 2016 the Spanish NGO Proactiva Open Arms chartered the Golfo Azzurro and started search and rescue near Libyan waters.
+At that time Proactiva Open Arms was already doing successful search and rescue with the sailing vessel ASTRAL.

 During the search and rescue operations in the Mediterranean, between August 2016 and August 2017, the Golfo Azzurro rescued over 8500 women, men and children, and supported other NGOs with about 1500 people in distress.
 Like other rescue ships it faced intimidation from Libyan coastguards.

 During the first months of search and rescue operations René Hazenkamp from the Netherlands (one of the crew members; the cook) made a docu-movie about the Golfo Azzurro and her crew.
 This movie, GANGWAY TO A FUTURE, had its premiere in January 2018 at the International Film Festival Rotterdam.